 My podcast Live Your Dream for Real, episode 2, is live on iTunes.
 In this one, covering more of what I’ll call foundational terrain, I get into trusting yourself and the flow of your life.
-Oh, and I don’t mean from some “Pollyanna Lalaland” perspective.
+Oh, and as a life coach committed to your real-life progress, I don’t mean from some “Pollyanna Lalaland” perspective.
 Check it out:

 Walking your talk and staying the course

 So on your path, day to day, as you work on your dream, or at envisioning one that feels right, like you being you in life, how do you stay on that path, enjoyably, and sustainably?

 Right now—or really as I was dreaming up the first draft of this episode—I’m out walking, visiting my mom and dad in their lovely neighborhood in the deep south.
 Specifically, I’m walking on what looks like a flat curb next to the road.
 It isn’t elevated.
 And it’s only about 12 inches wide.
 Maybe 10.